NakulSAnandT/DiagnoseMe-ML-Project/README.md

 ## Acknowledgements

-- We would like to acknowledge [Kaggle](https://www.kaggle.com) for providing the dataset used in this project.
+- I would like to acknowledge [Kaggle](https://www.kaggle.com) for providing the dataset used in this project.
 Kaggle is a platform for data science and machine learning enthusiasts, and their contribution to the data science community is invaluable.
 - The developers and contributors of the libraries and frameworks used in this project, as listed in the requirements.txt file.